Meetings, club events in and around Modesto (11/01/19)

 Where: St. Jude's Church, 3824 Mitchell Road

 Info: St. Jude's Church invites the community to its annual spaghetti dinner scholarship fundraiser.
-Cost $9 adults, $5 ages 5-12.
-There will also be games, prizes and more.
+Cost $9 adults and $5 age 5-12.
+There will be games, prizes and more.
 Take-out is available.
 Funds raised go back to the parish’s outreach programs and services.

 What: Columbia Jazz Artist Series

 Info: Columbia Jazz Artist Series presents Barbara Morrison, with the Columbia Big Band and singers.
 Tickets are $15 and seating is first come, first served.
+Advanced tickets are available at the College Bookstore and at the Mountain Bookshop at the Junction in Sonora or visit www.manzanitabookstore.com.
 Info: email Rod Harris at harrisr@yosemite.edu.

 Send Region items to Region, The Modesto Bee, 948 11th Street, Suite 300, Modesto, 95354; call 209-578-2330; fax 209-578-2207; or email region@modbee.com.